jzrolka/CompAzimuth/README.md

 azimuth, then take the degree of said shot azimuth and produce POI in straight line of site of the azimuth. e.g. (landmarks;
 cities; buildings; farms etc.)

+Why?
+Because a compass doesn't work vertical when held up to Google Maps.

 The map can remain old for quite sometime and be updated in intervals of years.
 Good idea huh?
+It could incorporate both a hardware unit and software.
+Might make money.